Planet of the Vampires: Plot

 Two crew members of the Galliott, Kier and Sallis, arrive at the Argos to steal the ship's Meteor Rejector device.
 Kier escapes with the machine, but Markary fights Sallis.
 Markary tears open Sallis' uniform, exposing his putrescent body.
 He learns that Sallis' corpse is being manipulated by an Auran, who reveals that the two ships were lured to the planet in order for the Aurans to escape from their dying world.
 With the crew of the Galliott under their complete control, they plan to use the ship to escape to the humans' home planet.
 Markary vows to stop them.

 Markary and his crew rush to the Galliott to retrieve the Meteor Rejector.
 They are successful, and manage to place explosives in the ship.
 During a struggle with the Aurans, Dr. Karan and Tiona are killed.
 Markary and Sanya return to the Argos and manage to escape as the Galliott is destroyed.
 After takeoff, however, they reveal themselves to be possessed by Aurans.
 They ask Wes, the last survivor, to join them.
-Wes refuses and tries to sabotage the Meteor Rejector, but fatally electrocutes himself while doing so.
-Because the device has been broken beyond repair, Markary and Sanya decide to change course for a nearby planet: Earth (1965).
+Wes refuses and sabotage the Meteor Rejector, but fatally electrocutes himself while doing so.
+Because the device has been broken beyond repair, and in consequence the spacecraft will never reach home, Markary and Sanya decide to change course for a nearby planet: when they come within visual contact, it's revealed that the planet is none other than Earth.